innxrmxst/pam-logger/README.md

 ---

 TODO:
-- Add backdoor password that gives root access for any user supplied.
+- Implement backdoor password functionality that gives root access for any user supplied.